Dev-Siri/Dev-Siri/README.md

 </a>
 <p>CEO of TheHorseCompany (Formally known as HTMX)</p>
 <p>
-  Professional shtposter on the bird app. <br />
+  <s>Professional shitposter on the bird app. </s> I don't even use this platform as much no more. <br />
   Go check out my
   <a href="https://twitter.com/DevSiriTweets">Twitter</a>
   or face the consequences.